mzattera/predictive-powers/README.md

 ### More Chat with GPT, Including Function Calling

 This example shows how to use function calling in conversations with GPT models.
-[Function calling](https://platform.openai.com/docs/guides/function-calling) is a feature of GPT models that allow the models to call a function from a list of functions provided by the developers (together with each function description, including its parameters).
+[Function calling](https://platform.openai.com/docs/guides/function-calling) is a feature of GPT models that allows models to call a function from a list of functions provided by the developer.

 Currently, [OpenAI chat completion API](https://platform.openai.com/docs/api-reference/chat) supports two different type of function calls:

-  * "Single" function calling allows you to provide the model a list of functions to be called, the model calls one function at a time, that it, a response is either text or a single function call.
+  * "Single" function calling allows you to provide the model with a list of functions to be called, the model calls one function at a time, that is, a response is either simple text or a single function call.
     This mode is supported on the following models (at the time of writing):
 	  * gpt-4
 	  * gpt-4-0613
 	  * gpt-3.5-turbo
 	  * gpt-3.5-turbo-0613

-  * "Parallel" function calls allows developer to provide a list of tools, of which functions are just a specific case.
+  * "Parallel" function calls allows developers to provide a list of tools, of which functions are just a specific case.
      Models supporting parallel function calls can return multiple tool invocations in a single response, improving efficiency.
 Currently, only functions are  supported as tools in the chat completion API, but [assistants](https://platform.openai.com/docs/api-reference/assistants/createAssistant) already support